sepsis-omics/tutorials/docs/modules/prokka/index.md

 - If you are continuing on from the previous workshop ([Assembly with Spades](/modules/spades/index.md)), this file will be in your current history: <fn>SPAdes_contigs.fasta</fn>.

-- Alternatively, download the assembled contigs from the [Training dataset page.](../data-dna/index.md)
+- Alternatively, get the file called "assembled contigs" from the [Training dataset page.](../data-dna/index.md)

 <!--